stephensteiner4/link-in-bio2/README.md

-# static-html-template
+# link-in-bio

-Use this template to create static HTML websites and deploy them on Render.
+Stephen Steiner first AppDev project to create page containing series of links below a picture of me